Drancy: Architecture

 Drancy's buildings are too diverse to be characterised by any particular architectural style.
 Some of them with a style Art Nouveau are typical of the 19th and 20th centuries.
 There are housing estates and a garden city.

 Park and Castle of Ladoucette

 The parc de Ladoucette is the only park of Drancy.
 It contains a pond, a small educational farm and the castle of Ladoucette.
 The castle was built in 1533 by Pierre Séguier.
 In the 19th century, the castle was the property of the senator Charles-Loetitia de Ladoucette.
 In 1874 his wife, la Baronne de Ladoucette, died and her body was placed in the Mausoleum de la Baronne de Ladoucette.
 Today she is buried in the Parisian cemetery.

+Urbanism

+Drancy is an urban commune, as it is one of the dense or intermediate density communes, as defined by the Insee communal density grid.
+It belongs to the urban unit of Paris, an inter-departmental conurbation comprising 407 communes and 10,785,092 inhabitants in 2017, of which it is a suburban commune.

+The commune is also part of the functional area of Paris where it is located in the main population and employment centre of the functional area.
+This area comprises 1,929 communes.

 Administration

 Part of the commune forms the canton of Drancy.
 The other part belongs to the canton of Le Blanc-Mesnil.

 Transport

 Railways and buses

 Drancy is in Zone 3 of the Carte orange.
 The city is served by Le Bourget station and by Drancy station on Paris RER line B. Le Bourget station is situated near Drancy as well as the métro station La Courneuve–8 mai 1945 on the Line 7.
 The RER B is one of the five lines in the RER Rapid transit system serving Paris and its suburbs.

-Drancy is also served by the Paris Tramway Line 1 with five stops and by twelve buse lines.
+Drancy is also served by the Paris Tramway Line 1 with five stops and by twelve bus lines.

 By the RER B, Drancy is near many Parisian railway stations, Gare du Nord is now just 10 minutes away, Gare Saint-Lazare and Gare de Lyon can be reached in 30 minutes.
-Charles de Gaulle Airport can be reached in 30 minutes too.
+Charles de Gaulle Airport can also be reached in 30 minutes.